 Can you eat onions straight from the garden?

-Just note that sometimes freshly harvested onions don’t have as many dry layers on the outside, so you might need to rinse them to remove dirt instead of peeling them.
+Yes, you can eat onions straight from the garden.
+And you definitely should for any that are pulled before the stem browns and bends.
+But sometimes freshly harvested onions don’t have as many dry layers on the outside, so you might need to rinse them to remove dirt instead of peeling them.

 How long can you leave onions in the ground?

-However, if it’s wet or raining a lot, then they should not stay in the ground for very long, as they are likely to rot.
+You can leave onions in the ground for several days before pulling them, as long as it is dry.
+That’s one of their best advantages!
+However, if it’s wet or raining a lot, then they should not stay in the ground for very long, as they are more likely to rot.

 What happens if you don’t harvest onions?